Location & Time

-- Apply evidence-based approach to construct treatment strategies.
+- Apply an evidence-based approach to construct treatment strategies.

 This series is intended for gastroenterology fellows, gastroenterologists, physicians in practice, and other healthcare providers who treat patients with digestive diseases and hepatobiliary diseases.

 The educational objectives and rotating topics of this series are chosen based on the Gastroenterology Core Curriculum, as published by the American Gastroenterological Association, the American Association for the Study of Liver Diseases, and the American Society for Gastrointestinal Endoscopy.

 This curriculum covers fourteen key topic areas encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems, as well as over-arching topics.
-Examples of such topics include malignancy, nutrition, surgical aspects, radiological considerations, pediatric patients, and motility disorders.
+Such topics include malignancy, nutrition, surgical aspects, radiological considerations, pediatric patients, and motility disorders.

 Keep abreast of the latest literature, learn new clinical techniques and diagnostic testing for common gastrointestinal problems, participate in regular reviews of difficult or unusual problems for the practicing gastroenterologist, and keep up to date with current research topics.

 The Frontiers in Gastroenterology & Hepatology is comprised of five rotating session formats.
 Each week consists of a combination of two to three of the session formats listed below.
 For each week that you plan to attend, please check our Calendar.
 Room location, session times, format, and speakers are subject to change.
 [Note: The sessions are held virtually until further notice].
 The calendar is updated frequently, so check in often.
 As a registered attendee of the series, you will receive email notifications regarding these changes.

 Session Format I: Journal Article Reviews

-Reviews of recently published medical literature which will address educational needs in a variety of areas, encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems as well as over-arching topics.
+Reviews of recently published medical literature will address educational needs in various areas, encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems as well as over-arching topics.
 The presentations are organized by topic.
 There are three in-depth reviews at each session, two given by members of the faculty and one by a fellow.
 Published manuscripts are reviewed and critiqued by each presenter, who provides an annotated bibliography.